MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-controller.md

 ## Update the network controller server certificate
-  Network controller uses a certificate for northbound communication with REST clients (such as VMM and southbound communication with Hyper-V hosts and software load balancers.
+  Network controller uses a certificate Northbound communication with REST clients (such as VMM) and Southbound communication with Hyper-V hosts and software load balancers.

   You can change or update this certificate after you deploy the NC, in the following scenarios:

   1. The certificate has expired
-  2. You want to move from a self-signed certificate to a certificate that is issued by a certificate authority.
+  2. You want to move from a self-signed certificate to a certificate that is issued by a certificate authority (CA).

 **Ensure the following**:

  To authenticate communication between the VMM server and the network controller, make sure you create a new SSL certificate with REST name.
-[Learn more](https://docs.microsoft.com/en-us/system-center/vmm/sdn-controller?view=sc-vmm-1801#set-up-the-security-certificates)
+[Learn more](#set-up-the-security-certificates)

 **Use the following procedure**:

+> [!NOTE]

+> You can directly update/renew  the certificate if you want to renew from the same key/certificate.
+You do not need this procedure.

 1. Export the certificate with private key and import it on the all NC nodes **My** and **Root** store if it is a self-signed certificate.

-  For a CA issued certificate, import it in all Network Controller nodes **My** store.
+  For a CA issued certificate, import it in all network ontroller nodes **My** store.

   > [!NOTE]